PurpleBooth/purplebooth-co-uk-v2/content/post/Given-When-Then.md

 date = "2015-03-18T15:30:54Z"
 title = "Given When Then"
 categories = ["BDD", "Cucumber", "Behat", "Testing"]
 +++

 ## How to write good behavioral tests

-You're being Given a tour of a code base.
+You're being given a tour of a code base.
 You get to the end and you ask if the code has any tests, and your friend proudly says "Oh yes, we have lots of tests" and opens a folder filled with feature files.
 "Brilliant", you say smiling, but your heart begins to sink when you look at the contents of the files.

-There are no Givens!
-The tests need to be run in a specific order, the scenario step lines are very long and use unusual wording for the steps.
+There are no Givens.
+The tests need to be run in a specific order, the scenario step lines are long and use unusual wording for the steps.

 What's more when you look into the step definitions there's hundreds and hundreds of functions, no objects, and one big mess.

 This is not an uncommon situation.

-Writing tests is a vital part of BDD, but frequently it's done in a way that can make life very hard.
+Writing tests is a vital part of BDD, but frequently it's done in a way that can make life hard.
 However there are a number of simple principles that you can follow in order to make things easier for yourself.

 Lets start from the beginning though, what is BDD?
 BDD is Behavior Driven Development.

 BDD means you develop your system by defining a behavior you want it to have in a feature file.
 You then write code until that test passes.
 Then you stop coding or write another test.

-This is very similar to [TDD](http://en.wikipedia.org/wiki/Test-driven_development), in that you write tests, then write code.
-But with one key difference: BDD makes it very clear what you're supposed to be testing.
-Behavior.
+This is similar to [TDD](http://en.wikipedia.org/wiki/Test-driven_development), in that you write tests, then write code.
+But with one key difference: BDD makes it clear what you're supposed to be testing: Behavior.

 Testing Behavior means that you test the apparent actions of the system from a users perspective.
 For a website you're testing that a user can log in, can look at a product, can search, and so on.
 You don't test implementation details such as what a value in a database is, or if a method was called.